Popcorn Chicken Recipe

 This recipe is also proof that popcorn chicken is not just for kids.
 Adults can indulge in these deliciously crunchy chicken bites too .

-And judging by the fact they mysteriously disappear within minutes of being put on the table, I can say that adults like them as much as kids.
+Judging by the fact that they mysteriously disappear within minutes of being put on the table, I can say that adults like them as much as kids.
+Or maybe is it just the collection of chicken dipping sauces.

 There’s some complicated ideas of how to make popcorn chicken out there, ones that include a grocery list of ingredients or marinating and brining them for hours.